Getting Started with Bitwarden Organizations

 This tutorial walks you through the setup for two basic accounts and sharing in an Organization.

 The free two-user organization is only available in Bitwarden Cloud.

 What are Organizations?

 A Bitwarden organization is an entity that relates users together that want to share items.
 An organization could be a family, team, company, or any other type of group that desires to share items in Bitwarden.

-For more, please see What are organizations?.
+For more, please see About Organizations.

 Are Organizations Different than a Premium Membership?

 Yes.
 Organizations are for sharing items across multiple users.
 Premium membership gives your individual user account additional premium features including:

 - 1GB encrypted file storage